Key to Umbria: Assisi

 2. in 1426, when the “fraternitatis disciplinatorum s.
 Marie episcopatus sub vocabulo s.
 Blaxii nuncupata” (the Confraternity of Santa Maria del Vescovado, also called that of St Blaise) held a chapter meeting here.

-1. the Confraternity of Santa Maria del Vescovado or di Santa Maria Maggiore, which was first documented in 1354; and
+It was originally used by the Confraternity of Santa Maria del Vescovado (or di Santa Maria Maggiore), which was first securely documented in 1354, and was also known by the name of of San Biagio (St. Blaise).

 Bishop Nicolò Sermattei suppressed the confraternity in 1772.
 In 1790, Bishop Carlo Zangari transferred the oratory to the Confraternita dei SS Crispino e Crispiniano (Shoemakers’ Guild). which had no seat at that time.